-In this article we’re going to explore some of the refinance options available to borrowers who are underwater on their mortgage.
+In this article, we will explore some of the refinance options available to borrowers underwater on their mortgage.

 What is an Underwater Mortgage?

-When the loan balance on a property exceeds the fair market value the home is considered underwater.
-Homeowners with an underwater mortgage will have difficulty selling their home or refinancing their mortgage to take advantage of todays low interest rates.
+When the loan balance on a property exceeds the fair market value, the home is considered underwater.
+Homeowners with an underwater mortgage will have difficulty selling their homes or refinancing their mortgage to take advantage of today’s low-interest rates.

 This can be especially detrimental to homeowners with an adjustable-rate mortgage whose rate has increased to a point where they can no longer afford their mortgage payments.

 Because most refinance loans require the homeowner to have at least a 20% equity stake.
 Refinancing an underwater mortgage takes a special type of refinance program.
-Fortunately the Government has stepped in and created programs that help those with a mortgage that’s underwater.
+Fortunately, the Government has stepped in and created programs that help those with an underwater mortgage.

 Home Affordable Refinance Program